mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 <img src="docs/user-story-testing/user-story-test-4.gif">
 </details><br>

-5. As a player, I want to start a new game and receive directions on how to setup the game board
+5. As a player, I want to start a new game and receive directions on how to setup the gameboard

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|